apollographql/apollo/docs/source/platform/editor-plugins.md

 * Get instant feedback and intelligent autocomplete as you write queries
 * Seamlessly manage your client side schema alongside your remote one
-* View performance statistics next to your query definitions
+* See performance information inline with your query definitions
 * Loads GraphQL schemas and queries automatically from an Apollo Config file
 * Adds syntax highlighting for GraphQL files and gql templates inside JavaScript files
 * Code-completes fields, arguments, types, and variables in your queries